bpmolinari/nina/content/family/molinari/_index.md

 {{< timeline >}}

 {{< timelineItem header="1900-1902 Mundaring" >}}
-It seems that his first job was on the constuction of Mundaring Weir.
+It seems that his first job was on the construction of Mundaring Weir.
 This was part of the largest public works program of the time in WA, and it was noted for the involvement of a large group of immigrant workers with poor English language skills.
 Noel Howieson's notes says that her grandfather was in fact in WA at the time, working on the dam project (he returned to Tirano).
 This may well have been the motivation for Dominic to choose WA.
 {{< /timelineItem >}}